-Policy Issue Description Progress Status Highlighted Accomplishments and Areas for Continuing Conversation Highlighted Accomplishments SIGNIFICANT PROGRESS • Increased engagement in water resources development acts process that provides federal authorization and federal funding for flood risk reduction projects.
-Coordination with Federal Agencies WORK EFFORTS ADVANCING • Continued to engage with the USACE-Headquarters on national levee vegetation policy, including their Congressionally mandated review of national levee vegetation policy per Water Resources Reform Development Act 2014, Section 3013. • Began working with the USACE Sacramento District on their process and findings incorporating science into tree risk assessments with their "Semi-Quantitative Risk Assessment."
-Introduced DWR's levee tree assessment guidance to the USACE-Sacramento District and resource agency partners. • Formed the multi-agency Headwaters to Floodplain Flood Safety Partnership with FEMA and the California Governor's Office of Emergency Services (Cal OES) and other partners. • DWR facilitated meetings between CVFPP-related local agency project applicants and FEMA headquarter staff to discuss potential funding of flood risk reduction projects through FEMA's BRIC Program and HMGP.
-Participated in the Joint Hazard Mitigation Strategy for DR-4558/DR-4569 with FEMA and Cal OES.
-DWR continues to support FEMA's Community Assistance Program - State Support Services Element by serving as the State National Flood Insurance Program (NFIP) Coordinating Office.
+Policy Issue Description Progress Status Highlighted Accomplishments and Areas for Continuing Conversation SIGNIFICANT PROGRESS WORK EFFORTS ADVANCING Highlighted Accomplishments Increased engagement in the water resources development acts process that provides federal authorization and federal funding for flood risk reduction projects.
+Coordination with Federal • Continued to engage with the USACE-Headquarters on national levee vegetation policy, including their Congressionally mandated review of national levee vegetation policy per Water Resources Reform Development Act 2014, Section 3013.
+Agencies • Began working with the USACE Sacramento District on their process and findings incorporating science into tree risk assessments with their "Semi-Quantitative Risk Assessment."
+Introduced DWR's levee tree assessment guidance to the USACE-Sacramento District and resource agency partners. • DWR formed the multi-agency Headwaters to Floodplain Flood Safety Partnership with FEMA and Cal OES and other partners.
+DWR facilitated meetings between CVFPP-related local agency project applicants and FEMA headquarter staff to discuss potential funding of flood risk reduction projects through FEMA's BRIC Program and HMGP. • DWR participated in the Joint Hazard Mitigation Strategy for DR-4558/DR-4569 with FEMA and Cal OES. • DWR continues to support FEMA's Community Assistance Program - State Support Services Element by serving as the State NFIP Coordinating Office.
 DWR continues to provide technical assistance, education, and outreach to California communities in the NFIP and evaluates community performance in implementing the NFIP floodplain management activities.
-DWR continues to improve coordination and collaboration to NFIP stakeholders. • Shared updated LiDAR data for the San Joaquin watershed with FEMA for use federally led flood insurance studies to update the Central Valley's flood insurance rate maps.
-These non-regulatory federal maps support land use planning and flood defense system planning throughout the State and will identify areas in the San Joaquin valley where the floodplains have changed. • In 2017, U.S. Fish and Wildlife Service expanded the boundary of the San Joaquin National Wildlife Refuge to extend up the San Joaquin River mainstem to the confluence with the Merced River, presenting greater opportunities for potential multi-benefit floodplain expansion projects.
-Areas for Continuing Conversation • Although there is generally strong interagency support pursuing programmatic permitting to improve efficiency and reduce costs, additional funding opportunities, and future discussions with State and federal agencies are needed to develop implementable approaches. • Some local flood managers are supportive of the State having a contingency plan if adequate federal funding is not available to support CVFPP implementation. continued
+DWR continues to improve coordination and collaboration to NFIP interests. • Shared updated LiDAR data for the San Joaquin watershed with FEMA for use federally led flood insurance studies to update the Central Valley's flood insurance rate maps.
+These non-regulatory federal maps support land use planning and flood defense system planning throughout the State and will identify areas in the San Joaquin Valley where the floodplains have changed.
+Areas for Continuing Conversation • Although there is generally strong interagency support pursuing programmatic permitting to improve efficiency and reduce costs, additional funding opportunities, and future discussions with State and federal agencies are needed to develop implementable approaches. adequate federal funding is not available to support CVFPP implementation continued

-Policy Issue Description Progress Status Highlighted Accomplishments and Areas for Continuing Conversation Continued efforts are required to align changes in the USACE designation of federal flood project facilities with the SPFC.
-A process or multi-agency task force is needed to resolve policy or mandate discrepancies between State and federal agencies.
+Policy Issue Description Progress Status Highlighted Accomplishments and Areas for Continuing Conversation Coordination with Federal Agencies SIGNIFICANT PROGRESS WORK EFFORTS ADVANCING continued A process or multi-agency task force is needed to resolve policy or mandate discrepancies between State and federal agencies, particularly focused on discrepancies between USACE O&M manuals and current State approaches to managing vegetation in the floodway.
 Better understanding of NFIP and how Risk Rating 2.0 may affect local communities and landowners.
-Continuing collaboration is needed between State, federal, and local partners to develop multi-benefit floodplain expansion projects that maximize habitat and flood-related objectives where emerging opportunities may exist with expanded federal wildlife refuges located along the Sacramento and San Joaquin rivers. • Continued conversations are needed about how to improve early coordination and collaboration amongst State and federal permitting agencies across multiple professional disciplines (e.g., scientists, engineers, attorneys) to ensure projects can be implemented effectively and efficiently.
+Continuing collaboration is needed between State, federal, and local partners to develop multi-benefit floodplain expansion projects that maximize habitat and flood-related objectives where emerging opportunities may exist with expanded federal wildlife refuges located along the Sacramento and San Joaquin rivers.
+Continued conversations are needed about how to improve early coordination and collaboration during project development and planning amongst State and federal permitting agencies across multiple professional disciplines (e.g., scientists, engineers, attorneys) to ensure projects can be implemented effectively and efficiently.
 Establishing this clarity will also help to ensure project proponents make efficient use of funding sources with restrictive deadlines.
-Continued conversations are needed between the USACE, the State, and local agencies on future potential options for the Sacramento Bank Protection Program to benefit the modern flood system in the Sacramento Valley. • Continue conversations with the USACE on climate change policies to incorporate inland climate change in planning, feasibility studies, and project development and to develop a shared vocabulary for climate change evaluations, impacts, and potential adaptation strategies.
+Continued conversations are needed between the USACE, the State, and local agencies on future potential options for the Sacramento Bank Protection Program to benefit the modern flood system in the Sacramento Valley.
+Continue conversations with the USACE on climate change policies to incorporate inland climate change in planning, feasibility studies, and project development and to develop a shared vocabulary for climate change evaluations, impacts, and potential adaptation strategies.